 PMP means Project Management Professional.
 You become a PMP if you write the certification exam conducted by PMI Institute – Project Management Institute.
 But what are the PMP certification requirements you should possess to take this exam?

 Who doesn’t want a Gold standard in certification if they meet the PMP requirements?
 If you are a practicing project manager, you definitely would vie for a Gold Standard which sets you apart from the crowd.
 PMI institute is the world renowned institute for project management and you get your certificate from PMI.
-Since you are interested in PMP requirements, it is natural to assume you are already sold on PMP.
+Since you are interested in PMP prerequisites, it is natural to assume you are already sold on PMP.
 But, let us quickly go over so that your intent to go for Project Manager certification gets fortified.

 - You are recognized as a project manager who has proven knowledge in managing projects